B61 nuclear bomb: B61 Mod 12

-As of 2013, the Pentagon saw the B83 nuclear bomb as a "relic of the Cold War," believing that deploying a megaton-yield gravity bomb, the highest level nuclear weapon left in the U.S. inventory, to Europe was "inconceivable" at this point.
+As of 2013, the Pentagon saw the B83 nuclear bomb as a "relic of the Cold War," believing that deploying a megaton-yield gravity bomb, the highest level nuclear weapon left in the US inventory, to Europe was "inconceivable" at this point.
 It can also only be carried by the B-2 bomber, and integrating it onto additional aircraft would be costly.
 The Mod 12 upgrade is being pursued as a forward-deployed tactical/strategic nuclear weapon to protect NATO and Asian allies since it can be used from dual-capable fighter aircraft, as well as planned to arm the F-35 and B-21 Raider, and its lower yield options make it more flexible with less collateral effects.
-Recapitalizing the B61 is hoped to lead to the retirement of the B83, resulting in the elimination of the last megaton-yield U.S. bomb and leave the B61-series as the only U.S. gravity nuclear bomb.
+Recapitalizing the B61 is hoped to lead to the retirement of the B83, resulting in the elimination of the last megaton-yield US bomb and leave the B61-series as the only US gravity nuclear bomb.

 In 2013, the Pentagon and NNSA stated that if B61 refurbishment did not begin by 2019, components in the existing weapons could begin to fail.
 In 2013 Tom Collina of the Arms Control Association said that the new development could complicate arms control efforts with Russia.

 In 2014, Congress slashed funding for the project and called for alternates to be studied.

 In January 2014, former Air Force Chief of Staff Norton A. Schwartz stated that the Mod 12 nuclear bomb upgrade would have enhanced accuracy and a lower yield with less fallout compared to previous versions of the weapon.
-Accuracy has not been a guarantee for air-dropped nuclear weapons, so consequently large warheads were needed to effectively impact a target; the Mod 11 nuclear earth-penetrator is accurate to 110–170 meters from the desired detonation location, so it requires a 400-kiloton warhead.
-The Mod 12 is accurate to 30 meters from a target and only requires a 50-kiloton warhead.
+Accuracy has not been a guarantee for air-dropped nuclear weapons, so consequently large warheads were needed to effectively impact a target; the Mod 11 nuclear earth-penetrator is accurate to 110 to 170 m from the desired detonation location, so it requires a 400-kiloton warhead.
+The Mod 12 is accurate to 30 m from a target and only requires a 50-kiloton warhead.
 Schwartz believes that greater accuracy would both improve the weapon and create a different target set it can be useful against.
 An example is the higher-yield Mod 11's role of attacking underground bunkers that need a ground burst to create a crater and destroy it through the shockwave.
-A 50-kiloton yield detonating on the ground produces a crater with a radius of 30–68 meters, depending on the density of the surface, effectively putting the bunker within the circular error probability.
+A 50-kiloton yield detonating on the ground produces a crater with a radius of 30 to 68 m, depending on the density of the surface, effectively putting the bunker within the circular error probability.